Predicates

 as the first condition on the

 clause body.
-As such, the use of these context execution methods do not
+As such, the use of these context execution methods does not

 interfere with the optimizations that some Prolog compilers perform when